-Blow/bottle flies range in size, varying from 1/4 – 1/2 inch.
-The black blowfly’s coloring is black with a bluish-green luster; the green bottle fly is a metallic blue-green, and the blue bottle fly is a metallic blue.
+Blow/bottle flies range in size, varying from 1/4 to 1/2 inch.
+The black blowfly’s colouring is black with a bluish-green luster.
+The green bottle fly is a metallic blue-green and the blue bottle fly is a metallic blue.

 Phormia regina (Meigen) / Phaenicia (Meigen) / Calliphora spp.